Public Spaces Protection Order (PSPO)

 Public Spaces Protection Orders are intended to deal with a particular nuisance or problem in a particular area that is detrimental to the local community's qualify of life.
 The Order imposes conditions on the use of that area which apply to everyone.
 They are designed to ensure the law-abiding majority can enjoy public spaces, safe from anti-social behaviour.

-The four conditions in force across the whole of Horsham District are:
+The conditions in force across the whole of Horsham District are:

 - Clean up dog fouling.